 Yalova University Career Center, which operates within the University, supports the employment processes of graduates and facilitates the transition of graduates to the labor market by sharing job and internship announcements from the public and private sectors with graduates (See Evidence 7).
 In collaboration with faculty representatives, the center organizes various activities for graduates such as seminars, panel discussions, and alumni gatherings, thus continuously contributing to their professional and academic development.
-The faculty monitors the development of its graduates not only with university resources but also with the contribution and cooperation of external stakeholders.
+The faculty monitors the progress of its graduates not only with university resources but also with the contribution and cooperation of external stakeholders.

-In addition, the KPSS success levels of graduates are tracked through the Graduate Success Atlas module on the YÖKATLAS platform (See Evidence 8), and active communication with graduates is maintained through social media platforms and event announcements are made (See Evidence 9).
+In addition, the KPSS achievement levels of graduates are tracked through the Graduate Achievement Atlas module on the YÖKATLAS platform (See Evidence 8), active communication is maintained with graduates through social media platforms, and event announcements are made (See Evidence 9).
 This multifaceted alumni tracking system determines the extent to which faculty graduates benefit from the educational processes, their position in the labor market and their level of institutional commitment; these findings are used effectively in updating programs and developing support mechanisms for students.